mrkjstnyap/cmj-inkwell.github.io/_posts/23-11-10-a-time-to-change.md

 <p></p>

-> What we call the beginning is often the end
-And to make and end is to make a beginning.
+> What we call the beginning is often the end and to make and end is to make a beginning.
-The end is where we start from. <p></p>
+The end is where we start from.
 —T.S.
 Eliot